 MVS Forums member gcha8e (novice/mid wrenching level) shows the results of his control arm removal effort, and the unfortunate boot tear suffered during his first ever try.
 Car: 2005 S60 2.5T AWD.
-As you can see in his video, he plans to sneakily flip the bump stop. 😉 Boot Tear – Lower Control Arm And […]
+As you can see in his video, he plans to sneakily flip the bump stop. 😉 Hello again!
+I finally borrowed a car […]

 How to balance cost with need on an old car – repairs.
 This is the Big Evil Meatball of car ownership IMHO.